 FACES OF FAITH: CELEBRATING CANCER SURVIVORSHIP

 Faces of Faith is a photographic exhibit of cancer survivors focused on sharing stories of survivorship to encourage the demystification of cancer, and supporting those who are living witnesses that one can maintain a vibrant life as a cancer survivor.
-Sam Ogden, staff photographer at Dana-Farber Cancer Institute, took profile photographs of 42 cancer survivors, all of whom are volunteers from a variety of faith-based institutions in the Greater Boston area.
+Sam Ogden, staff photographer at Dana-Farber Cancer Institute, took profile photographs of over 70 cancer survivors, all of whom are volunteers from a variety of faith-based institutions in the Greater Boston area.
 The project is an effort put forth through the Initiative to Eliminate Cancer Disparities and represents collaboration between DF/HCC and the Faith-Based Cancer Disparities Network.

 This exhibit has been featured in several faith- and community-based organizations throughout the Boston area.
 Are you interested in hosting this exhibit?
 Please contact Karen Burns White at email@example.com.